 • Ability to: 1) inspect all aspects of buildings, including: accessing basements, attics, and roofs; 2) climb stairs/ladders; and 3) handle and carry equipment up to 40 lbs.;

 • A valid driver’s license;

-• Credentials including BPI Building Analyst / BPI Multifamily Building Analyst, Certified Energy Manager (CEM), LEED Green Rater, NGBS Green Verifier, or PHIUS+ Rater; and
+• Credentials such as BPI Building Analyst / BPI Multifamily Building Analyst, Certified Energy Manager (CEM), LEED Green Rater, NGBS Green Verifier, or PHIUS+ Rater would be a plus

-• Experience in actually certifying LEED or passive house projects.
+• Experience in actually certifying LEED or passive house projects would be a plus.

 Schedule: Full time, exempt, preferred.
 Regular travel to job sites from DC to Philadelphia and periodic travel to Massachusetts.